MarshaGomez/GenrePrediction/README.md

 Websites like Rawg and Steam offer huges database of video games description to allow the users to browse and read about their favourite games.
 They offer the possibility to browse these games info pages per genre, to help users selecting the game of interest based on the genre.
 The genre tagging process is complex and time consuming: games are assigned to one or more genres based on the proposals sent by the users and consumers.
 If we can automatize this process of game tagging, not only will it be fast, save human effort but it will be more accurate than an untrained human as well.

 We collected data using one of many available API on internet.
-We relied on text analysis of the Plot/Summary of the video game data collected and trained our classifiers using text analysis techniques.
+We relied on text analysis of the Description/Summary of the video games data collected and trained our classifiers using text analysis techniques.

 ## Introduction

 GIAR (Games information and Ratings) is an application that collects information and ratings about videogames.
 An admin can insert a new game in the GIAR database accessig the Insert New Game page.
 During this process the admin should specify many information about the game like: name, release date, description, genre and many more.

 The idea of the project is to add a genre prediction feature to the existing GIAR application to make the process of inserting a new game faster.
-After the admin loads a description of a game on the insert a new game page, the application offers the possibility to predic the multiple genres to which a game belongs and proposes the result in a list that the admin can modify.
+After the admin loads a description of a game on the `insert a new game page`, the application offers the possibility to predic the multiple genres to which a game belongs and proposes the result in a list that the admin can modify.

 ## Multi-label or Multi-class?
-Because of the fact that a game can be (and often so) associated with **more than one** genres, this is not a multi-class classification problem (when there’s only one label per observation), but this could be solved as a multi-label classification challenge (where multiple labels may be assigned to each instance).
+Because of the fact that a game can be (and often so) associated with **more than one** genres, this is not a multi-class classification problem, where there’s only one label per observation, but it is a multi-label classification problem, where multiple labels may be assigned to each instance.

-#### Multi-class models
+### Multi-class models
 - Many class values c={c1,c2,...ck}
 - An object may belong to only **one** class.
 Oj -> Cj